-The Amazon Basin, which contains the world's largest rainforest (Garstang et al., 1988; Aragão, 2012; Doughty et al., 2015) receives annually about 28 million tons of African dust each year (Yu et al., 2015), as well as Atlantic sea spray and smoke from African biomass burning (Martin et al., 2010; Baars et al., 2011; Talbot et al., 1990; Andreae et al., 2015).).
-There have been suggestions that Saharan dust transport across the Atlantic may act as a valuable fertilizer of the Amazon rainforest, providing fundamental nutrients to the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et al., 2010; Participation of the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et al., 2010; Participation of the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et al., 2010; Participation of the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et al., 2010; Participation of the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et al., 2010; Participation of the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et al., 2010; Participation of the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et a

-2010; Abouchami et al., 2013).
-However, little is known about the nutrient amounts reaching the Amazon, their bioavailability, of these nutrients and their potential effect on rainforest ecology.
-It is, therefore, important to understand the source types, source strengths, and the physical and chemical properties atmospheric factors that control the solubility of mineral dust aerosol particles these minerals over the Amazon Basin.
+The Amazon Basin, which contains the world's largest rainforest (Garstang et al., 1988; Aragão, 2012; Doughty et al., 2015) receives annually about 28 million tons of African dust (Yu et al., 2015), as well as Atlantic sea spray and smoke from African biomass burning (Martin et al., 2010; Baars et al., 2011; Talbot et al., 1990; Andreae et al., 2015).
+There have been suggestions that Saharan dust transport across the Atlantic may act as a valuable fertilizer of the Amazon rainforest, providing fundamental nutrients to the Amazon forest (Swap et al., 1992; Koren et al., 2006; Ben-Ami et al., 2010; Abouchami et al., 2013).
+However, little is known about the nutrient amounts reaching the Amazon, their bioavailability, and their potential effect on rainforest ecology.
+It is, therefore, important to understand the source types, source strengths, and the atmospheric factors that control the solubility of these minerals over the Amazon Basin.

 Plants require many nutrients for healthy development (Marschner, 2012).
-IronAmong several components necessary for plant growth, soluble iron (Fe) is an essential micronutrient for plant growth (Morrissey and Guerinot, 2009) and it is a key element in several important functions and physiological processes.
+Among several components necessary for plant growth, soluble iron (Fe) is an essential micronutrient (Morrissey and Guerinot, 2009) and it is a key element in several important functions and physiological processes.
 It participates in chlorophyll functioning and is required for enzymes critical for photosynthesis, such as catalase, peroxidase, nitrogenase, and nitrate reductase (Hochmuth, 2011).
-Other Pplant bio-functions, such as photosynthesis, respiration and hormonal balance, also require Fe, along with other elements (Pérez-Sanz et al., 1995).
+Other plant bio-functions, such as respiration and hormonal balance, also require Fe (Pérez-Sanz et al., 1995).